terraform-ibm-modules/terraform-ibm-container-registry/modules/quotas/README.md

-# IBM Container Registry plan
+# IBM Container Registry Quota

 You can use this submodule to upgrade the IBM [Container Registry](https://cloud.ibm.com/docs/Registry?topic=Registry-getting-started) plan.

-The submodule can used without the root module upgrade the plan without creating any additional namespaces or retention polcies.
+The submodule can be used without the root module to set the pull traffic and storage quotas.

 ### Usage
 ```